jasminepvo/100devs/journal.md

 - Countdown is built in and useful for Pomodoro method<br>
 - To comment: select text then command + / (command + forward slash) <br>

 • Class 5 - vomit code for now and refactor later aka clean up the code, put it in a bag and throw it away.
-Note: don't watch this lecture while eating, that gif of the chunky milk was horrendous.<br>
+Note: don't watch this lecture while eating, that gif of the chunky milk was horrendous.
+Other than that, I'm enjoying the active recall by still reviewing topics from Class 1.
+Everything feels drilled into my brain and I've been getting good sleep so cheers to memory consolidation. 🥂<br>

 - reiterating rules of Cascade, specificity and relationships<br>
 - floats, apparently more common in the industry<br>
+- separate css folder for style.css sheets to address separation of concerns<br>
+- sleepytime.com was mentioned to track your sleep

+• Hurray!
+I finished the css homeworks.
+My perfectionism kicked in while doing the Simple Site lab and I think it's pretty accurate other than making the border responsive with the background color.
+I have no idea on how to do that YET but I'm waiting to watch the responsive lecture.
+Three layouts using ONLY float was actually easier than I thought it would be.
+This display layout confused me on freeCodeCamp and TOP but Leon explained it so well that I'd like to say I'm pretty good with floats now 😎

 ---